 Sound familiar?
 Be careful before you say yes.
-I just demonstrated plenty enough traits to qualify for a diagnosis of ADHD.
+I just demonstrated plenty enough traits to qualify for an ADHD diagnosis.
 Distraction, restlessness, trouble unwinding, putting things off until last minute and depending on others to keep my life in order.
 With that story and the recollection of tardiness as a child and I, too, could get a lifetime prescription for Ritalin, a powerful stimulant and popular ADHD drug

 But hold the trigger.
 Distraction can be a symptom of depression, which is more serious and life threatening than ADHD.
 Restlessness could be a symptom of an overactive thyroid.
 See where I’m going?